Painting Service of Condominium Townhouse Complex and Co-op

 - Specifications.
 Our proposals are detailed and describe exactly what gets painted and what doesn’t.
-We provide Technical Data Sheets of all the coatings that we use on your property.
+We provide Technical Data Sheets of all the paints and coatings that we use on your property.

 - Standards.
 Ecopainting is a longtime member of the PDCA.
 All our work complies with PDCA standards and follow manufacturer recommendations.

 - Communication.
 We will set up regular communication meetings with the Townhouse complex representative.
 Any possible issues that might come up are addressed and resolved at the meetings.